 How Will Collegedunia's NCERT Book PDF for Part 2 Chapter 6 Help You?

-The NCERT chapter is the only book CBSE examiners reference when setting the Cash Flow numerical, including the AS-3 (Revised) classification rules and the indirect-method working notes.
-Collegedunia hosts the Reprint 2026-27 chapter PDF aligned to the 2026-27 syllabus, plus the matching Cash Flow Statement NCERT Solutions for active practice.
+The NCERT chapter is the only reference CBSE examiners use, including AS-3 (Revised) rules.
+We host the 2026-27 PDF plus the matching Cash Flow Statement NCERT Solutions for practice.

 - Page-faithful PDF: the chapter appears exactly as printed by NCERT, with original illustration numbers retained.